open-s4c/vsyncer/README.md

-# vsyncer --- verifying and optimizing concurrent code on WMM
+# vsyncer -- verifying and optimizing concurrent code on WMMs

-`vsyncer` is a toolkit to verify and optimize concurrent C/C++ programs on Weak Memory Models (WMM).
+`vsyncer` is a toolkit to verify and optimize concurrent C/C++ programs on Weak Memory Models (WMMs).
 The correctness of the target program is verified with state-of-the-art model checkers [Dartagnan][] and [GenMC][].
 Optimization of the memory ordering of atomic operations is achieved by speculative verification of LLVM-IR mutations of the target program with feedback from